 If your child fails at something, help them understand that everyone makes mistakes.
 It’s OK if they can’t do something the first time they try, because they can improve with practice.
 You could also encourage your child to be kind to themselves – for example, if your child is unhappy with how they played in a netball game, they could say something kind to themselves, like ‘That didn’t go well but I’m going to keep trying’.

 You can be a role model when it comes to confidence.
 For example, you could talk to your child about what you’re going to do to try to succeed at a task.
 For example, you might talk about how you’re feeling nervous about giving a presentation at work.
 You could tell your child that you’re practising the presentation at home so that you’ll be well prepared and confident on the day.

 Acting confident can help your child feel confident.
 You could coach your child to make eye contact with others, smile, dress in a way that makes them good, and think about their body posture.
 You can also encourage your child to do what they love, walk away from situations they know aren’t good, and try not to focus on what they can’t do.

 Practise social skills

-If your child feels anxious in social situations, she might need some guidance from you.
-For example, body posture, smiling, connecting with others, showing interest in others’ activities and joining in conversations can help build confidence.
+If your child feels anxious in social situations, they might need some guidance from you.
+For example, showing interest in other people’s activities and joining in conversations can help build confidence.

 Praise your child’s efforts

-If an exam, interview or game doesn’t work out the way your child hoped, try to praise your child for the effort he put into the activity.
-You could also suggest some ideas about what he could do differently next time.
+If an exam, interview or game doesn’t work out the way your child hoped, try to praise your child for the effort they put into the activity, rather than the outcome.
+You could also suggest some ideas about what they could do differently next time.